cspark2610/Generating-Super-Resolved-MRI-Scans-using-Generative-Adversarial-Networks/README.md

 # Generating-Super-Resolved-MRI-Scans-using-Generative-Adversarial-Networks
 The purpose of this project is so to establish whether super-resolution generative adversarial networks can generate MRI scan images with minimal texture loss.
-Then using Canny edge detectors and Kmeans clustering generated images are compared to original images for edge preservation and segementation, respectively.
+Then using Canny edge detectors and K-means clustering generated images are compared to original images for edge preservation and segementation, respectively.

 Link to presentation: https://docs.google.com/presentation/d/11SxpJhaTSLWQyMbnlj0yNN4ibeapmR8lcJa7kq-ayf4/edit?usp=sharing